Varicella vaccine: History

-Varicella vaccination is recommended in Canada for all healthy children aged 1 to 12, as well as susceptible adolescents and adults 50 years of age and younger; "may be considered for people with select immunodeficiency disorders; and "should be prioritized" for susceptible individuals, including "non-pregnant women of childbearing age, Household contacts of immunocompromised individuals, Members of a household expecting a newborn, Health care workers, Adults who may be exposed occupationally to varicella (for example, people who work with young children), Immigrants and refugees from tropical regions, People receiving chronic salicylate therapy (for example, acetylsalicylic acid [ASA])," and others.
+Varicella vaccination is recommended in Canada for all healthy children aged 1 to 12, as well as susceptible adolescents and adults 50 years of age and younger; "may be considered for people with select immunodeficiency disorders; and "should be prioritized" for susceptible individuals, including "non-pregnant women of childbearing age, household contacts of immunocompromised individuals, members of a household expecting a newborn, health care workers, adults who may be exposed occupationally to varicella (for example, people who work with young children), immigrants and refugees from tropical regions, people receiving chronic salicylate therapy (for example, acetylsalicylic acid [ASA])," and others.

 Australia has adopted recommendations for routine immunization of children and susceptible adults against chickenpox.

-Other countries, such as the United Kingdom, have targeted recommendations for the vaccine, e.g., for susceptible health care workers at risk of varicella exposure.
-In the UK, varicella antibodies are measured as part of the routine of prenatal care, and by 2005 all National Health Service personnel had determined their immunity and been immunized if they were non-immune and have direct patient contact.
+Other countries, such as the United Kingdom, have targeted recommendations for the vaccine, e.g., for susceptible healthcare workers at risk of varicella exposure.
+In the UK, varicella antibodies are measured as part of the routine of prenatal care, and by 2005 all National Health Service personnel had determined their immunity and been immunized if they were non-immune and had direct patient contact.
 Population-based immunization against varicella is not otherwise practised in the UK.

-Since 2013, the MMRV vaccine is offered for free to all Brazilian citizens.
+Since 2013, the MMRV vaccine has been offered for free to all Brazilian citizens.

 Society and culture

 Catholic Church

+The use of fetal tissue in vaccine development is the practice of researching, developing, and producing vaccines through growing viruses in cultured (laboratory-grown) cells that were originally derived from human fetal tissue.
+Since the cell strains in use originate from abortions, there has been some opposition to the practice and the resulting vaccines on religious and moral grounds.

 The Roman Catholic Church is opposed to abortion.
 Nevertheless, the Pontifical Academy for Life stated in 2017 that "clinically recommended vaccinations can be used with a clear conscience and that the use of such vaccines does not signify some sort of cooperation with voluntary abortion".
 On 21 December 2020, the Vatican's doctrinal office, the Congregation for the Doctrine of the Faith, further clarified that it is "morally licit" for Catholics to receive vaccines derived from fetal cell lines or in which such lines were used in testing or development, because "passive material cooperation in the procured abortion from which these cell lines originate is, on the part of those making use of the resulting vaccines, remote" and "does not and should not in any way imply that there is a moral endorsement of the use of cell lines proceeding from aborted fetuses".